Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-Yes, in the social pact the following must be indicated: name of the persons constituting the entity, object and purpose, capital stock, domicile, specifications regarding legal representation, as well as regarding the General Assembly, etc.
+Yes, in the Social Pact the following must be indicated: Name of the persons constituting the entity, object and purpose, capital stock, domicile, specifications regarding legal representation, specifications regarding the General Assembly, etc./

 Minimum number of incorporators / shareholders and residency requirements

-Two individuals or artificial entities.
+Two (2) individuals or artificial entities.
 They can be either a Costa Rica national or a foreigner.
+However, at the time of establishing the company, the incorporators must sign the Public Deed.

 Minimum number of directors (or other applicable officers) and residency requirements

-The Board of Directors: President, Secretary, Treasurer, Prosecutor.
+The Board of Directors: President, Secretary, Treasurer, Comptroller.
 If no legal representative lives in Costa Rica, a Resident Agent must be appointed.
-The Resident Agent must be a Costa Rican lawyer with an active office with a physical office to receive notices and his or her main purpose will be to receive eventual notices or notifications on behalf of the company.
+The Resident Agent must be a Costa Rican lawyer with an active physical office to receive notices, and his or her main purpose will be to receive notices or notifications on behalf of the company.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-There is no minimum amount, usually it is a very low amount, of 10,000 colones (around US $20).
-Companies that engage in banking or insurance businesses will require a large minimum stock capital contribution.
+There is no minimum amount, usually it is a very low amount of 10,000 colones (around US$20).
+Companies that engage in banking or insurance businesses require a large minimum stock capital contribution.

-No when submitting the Public Deed before the National Registry.
+No. Physical presence is not required when submitting the Public Deed to the National Registry.
 However, all incorporators must personally sign the Public Deed.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-A tax identification number is given at the Ministry of Treasury, however, when the entity is registered it acquires a legal or corporate identification number which is called in Spanish “cédula jurídica”.
+A tax identification number is given at the Ministry of Treasury.
+However, when the entity is registered it acquires a legal or corporate identification number which is called cédula jurídica./

 What is the title of the applicable company registry?

-Mercantile Registry of the National Registry of Costa Rica.
-(In Spanish, Registro de Personas Jurídicas del Registro Nacional)
+Mercantile Registry of the National Registry of Costa Rica (Registro de Personas Jurídicas del Registro Nacional).

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: